-with the applicable provisions of the Nunavut Agreement, the NuPPAA or federal and territorial legislation that governs the Board, the applicable legislative provisions are paramount to the Rules.
-Further, wWhere there is a conflict between these Rules or, general procedural guidance provided in the Board's Guides, or other form of procedural guidance and a specific Board Order or a Procedural Direction, the specific Board Order or Procedural Direction prevails.
+10. Where there is a conflict between these Rules or general procedural guidance provided in the Board's Guides and a specific Board Order or a Procedural Direction, the specific Board Order or Procedural Direction prevails.
 Where there is a conflict between a Board Order and a Procedural Direction, the Board Order prevails.